 Sense of humor – If you can’t laugh in the face of perilous odds what can you laugh at?
-This dude has to fight a freakin’ dragon, so I’m guessing he knows a couple of jokes.
+This dude has to fight a freakin’ dragon for the person he loves, so I’m guessing he knows a couple of jokes.
 You know, to keep it light.

 Intelligence – Bravery doesn’t always translate into brains, and the guy is risking his life for a woman he barely knows so the jury is out on this one.